ankitects/anki-manual/src/studying.md

 - **Card Info**: Displays [statistical information](stats.md#card-info) about the card.

+- **Previous Card Info**: Displays [statistical information](stats.md#card-info) about the previous card.

 - [**Mark Note**](editing.md#the-marked-tag): Adds a “marked” tag to the current note, so it can be easily found in the browser.
 This is similar to flagging individual cards, but works with a tag instead, so if the note has multiple cards, all cards will appear in a search for the marked tag.
 Most users will want to use flags instead.

+- **Create Copy**: Opens a [duplicate](browsing.md#finding-duplicates) of the current note in the editor, which can be slightly modified to easily obtain variations of your cards.
+By default, the duplicate card will be created in the same deck as the original.

 - **Delete Note**: Deletes the note and all of its cards.